A Magical Sea Gull Friendship

 ~ Blaise Pascal

-After living alone for over thirty years, I cannot remember any recent time when I’ve felt lonely or bored.
+After living alone for over forty years, I cannot remember any recent time when I’ve felt lonely or bored.
 Though I very much enjoy and require regular interactions with people, animals and nature, I’m invariably happy and savor solitude whenever I am alone at home.

 However, soon after my 1976 divorce there were many times when I felt quite lonely and craved adult companionship and social contact – especially on weekends when I was alone and not working.